 - Write to politicians – let them know you want them to help reduce greenhouse gas emissions.

-To find out how we can reduce our carbon footprint and save the Earth, go in the draw to WIN Earth Matters: Loving Our Planet or you can purchase from your favourite bookseller in person or online at www.wdog.com.au
+To find out how we can reduce our carbon footprint and save the Earth, you can purchase from your favourite bookseller in person or online at www.wdog.com.au

 ”This beautiful book explains the science of climate change in a child-friendly way.
 It helps children see how their own choices can make a tangible difference to the wonderful planet